 Mummy Pot Pies - Halloween can be a little chilly or even downright cold, depending on where you live.
 Sit down to this warm, comforting Mummy Pot Pie before you begin your festivities.

 They're so good that the kids won't even notice that these savory pies are full of mixed veggies.

-The best part is that you don't have to worry about making a pretty pie crust top.
+One of my favorite things?
+You don't have to worry about making a pretty pie crust top.
 Just cut your pie dough into strips to create that wrapped mummy effect, and plop in two olives for eyes.
+It's the perfect recipe!!
 Now, isn't that easy and fun?

 Chocolate Chip Pumpkin Bread